-Contributed by Harry Drajpuch, CEO, Amware Fulfillment (Gold SUBTA Resource Partner)
+Contributed by Amware Fulfillment, a Gold SUBTA Resource Partner

 Other than inventory, labor is your biggest warehouse expense.
 So it makes sense to constantly look for ways to reduce those labor costs through automation.
 However, automated solutions aren’t always the smart answer.
 It will depend on your situation.
 Answers to the following six questions may help you determine if and when automation makes sense for your fulfillment warehouse.

 Do your current sales patterns reflect a real trend or are they a flash in the pan?

 When orders spike due to a special promotion or black swan event, make sure the increased demand is sustainable before you sink a lot of capital into fulfillment automation.

 Adding manpower in the warehouse is perhaps the simplest and cheapest way to address increasing order volumes.
 But if your DC and pick lines are already so packed that receivers, pickers, and packers are getting in each other’s way, the time could be right to balance things out with more technology or mechanization.

 What will be the payback timeframe?

 For warehouse automation, Etailers should probably view major purchases as three-year solutions, because that’s how long it generally takes for processes and technologies to advance so significantly that another change will probably be merited.
 That said, it’s also important not to be penny wise and dollar foolish.
 If automating a process promises to pay for itself in a matter of months, skip the committee meetings and just hit the buy button.